 Estrogen also helps regulate the menstrual cycle, controlling the growth of the uterine lining during the first part of the cycle.
 If the woman's egg is not fertilized, estrogen levels decrease sharply and menstruation begins.
 If the egg is fertilized, estrogen works with progesterone, another hormone, to stop ovulation during pregnancy.

 During pregnancy, the placenta produces estrogen, specifically the hormone estriol.
 Estrogen controls lactation and other changes in the breasts, including at adolescence and during pregnancy.

 Estrogen is instrumental in bone formation, working with vitamin D, calcium and other hormones to effectively break down and rebuild bones according to the body's natural processes.
 As estrogen levels start to decline in middle age, the process of rebuilding bones slows, with postmenopausal women eventually breaking down more bone than they produce.
 This is why postmenopausal women are four times more likely to suffer from osteoporosis than men, according to the Cleveland Clinic.

 Estrogen also plays a role in blood clotting, maintaining the strength and thickness of the vaginal wall and the urethral lining, vaginal lubrication and a host of other bodily functions.
 It affects skin, hair, mucous membranes and the pelvic muscles, according to Johns Hopkins Medicine.
-The hormone also affects the brain, and studies also show that chronically low estrogen levels are linked with reduced mood.
+The hormone also affects the brain, and studies also show that chronically low estrogen levels are linked with a reduced mood.

 Men produce estrogen as well, but at lower levels than women.
 Estrogen in males is secreted by the adrenal glands and by the testes.
 In men, estrogen is thought to affect sperm count.

 Changes in estrogen levels